 Nursing Interventions and Rationales

-- Assess client’s neurological status
+- Assess the client’s neurological status

 - Observe and identify behaviors and set clear limits with consequences